GAIA-UNIL/G2S/README.md

 -d | run as daemon
--To n | shutdown the server if there is no activity after n second, 0 for ∞ (default : 0) -p | select a specific port for the server (default: 8128) -kod | keep old data, if the flag is not present all files from previous runs are erased at launch -mT | single job at the time (experimental)
+-To n | shutdown the server if there is no activity after n second, 0 for ∞ (default : 0) -p | select a specific port for the server (default: 8128) -kod | keep old data, if the flag is not present all files from previous runs are erased at launch -age | set the time in second after files need to be removed (default: 86400 s = 1d) -mT | single job at the time (experimental)
 -fM | Run as function, without fork (experimental)